The Man from Toronto (2022 film): Plot

-Green explains that he and Coughlin worked for DARPA developing a weapon with a dual failsafe — Coughlin's code and Green's thumbprint — but realized they were working on behalf of Marin, who plans to use the weapon to assassinate the President of Venezuela during a visit to D.C.
-Teddy leaves the room while Randy cuts off Green's thumb, and they are attacked by the Man from Miami but manage to subdue him.
+Green explains that he and Coughlin worked for DARPA developing a seismic bomb with a dual failsafe — Coughlin's code and Green's thumbprint — but realized they were working on behalf of Marín, who plans to use the weapon to assassinate the President of Venezuela during a visit to D.C.
+Teddy leaves the room while Randy cuts off Green's thumb and they are attacked by the Man from Miami, but manage to subdue him and escape.
 They return to D.C. to attend Lori's birthday dinner, where Randy finds himself connecting with Anne.
-Miami steals the thumb, which he and the Handler deliver to Marin.
-Teddy and Randy crash the deal, and the FBI arrives; Randy flees with the $2 million, while Miami and the Handler escape.
-The FBI discover that the thumb actually belonged to Marin's henchman, as Randy chose not to let Marin arm the weapon.
+Miami steals the thumb, which he and the Handler deliver to Marín.
+Teddy and Randy crash the deal and the FBI arrives; Randy flees with the $2 million, while Miami and the Handler escape.
+The FBI discovers that the thumb belonged to Marín's henchman as Randy chose not to let Marín arm the weapon.
 Teddy returns home to find Lori has gone to stay with her mother, having learned that he lost his job and lied to her.

 Racing to stop her, Teddy is nearly killed by Miami, but Randy intervenes.
 They fight off several other assassins summoned by the Handler, who arrives demanding the money.
 She pursues them into a warehouse, where Teddy unintentionally drops her into a vat of boiling oil, frying her alive.
 Teddy is confronted by a final assassin, the Man from Tokyo, but Randy dispatches him with "Debora", his beloved 1969 Dodge Charger.
-Taking the car, Teddy reconciles with Lori at the train station but parks on the tracks, and the car is destroyed by a train.
-A year later, Randy has followed through on his dream of opening his own restaurant, and is in a relationship with Anne.
-Teddy declares Randy his partner in his new online gym, presenting him with a small payment toward replacing Debora, but Randy later calls Teddy during a livestream workout to threaten him.
+Taking the car, Teddy reconciles with Lori at the train station, but parks on the tracks, and the car along with the money are destroyed by a train.
+A year later, Randy has followed through on his dream of opening his restaurant and is in a relationship with Anne.
+Teddy declares Randy as his partner in his new online gym, presenting him with a small payment toward replacing Debora, but Randy later calls Teddy during a live stream workout to threaten him.